ashwinsel/Milestone-Project-2/README.md

     1. As a returning visitor, I want to quickly access the instructions on how to play the quiz.
     2. As a returning visitor, I want to have the option to toggle background music on or off based on my preference.
     3. As a returning visitor, I want to have a smooth and seamless experience navigating through the quiz interface.
-    4. As a returning visitor, I want to be able to enjoy the background music without it being distracting.
+    4. As a returning visitor, I want to be able to turn off the background music if it is distracting.
     5. As a returning visitor, I want to be able to easily understand the purpose of each button in the menu bar.

 -   #### C. Frequent User Goals